-As a courier for Postmates, you’ll make money by delivering things like groceries, take out food from restaurants, and even alcohol.
-Even if you don’t have a car, you can use your bike for delivers (plus you’ll get a nice workout).
+Being a courier for Postmates is a great way to earn extra money, especially if you like not having a set “work” schedule.
+Your tasks include delivering things like groceries, take out food from restaurants, and even alcohol.
+Even if you don’t have a car, you can use your bike for deliveries (plus you’ll get a nice workout).

 Here’s how to start making money with Postmates:

 ✔️ Create your account – This just requires your basic information, a profile photo and proof of identity.

 ✔️ Get a welcome kit – Once Postmates verifies you are a real person (and not a serial killer), they will send you a delivery bag and prepaid card in the mail that you will use for your deliveries.

 ✔️ Get the app, go online – Link your prepaid card to the Fleet app, then go online and start accepting delivery offers and get paid!

 While there are a lot of factors that will affect your exact pay, Postmates claims that “experienced couriers” can make up to $25 per hour.
 You probably shouldn’t expect to make quite that much, but this is certainly more lucrative than some other items on this list.